-- -The set is too deep or murky to allow complete surveillance of the net. - -Thunderstorm and/or waterspout is threatening safety of vessels and/or swimmers. - -Heavy current has laid the net down. - -Currents are threatening to or have moved the net into coral. - -The catch boat is required elsewhere (emergency transport). - -Dangerous species (e.g., Portuguese Man-o-War) are in the vicinity of the set.
+- -The set is too deep or murky to allow complete surveillance of the net. - -Thunderstorm and/or waterspout is threatening safety of vessels and/or swimmers. - -Heavy current has laid the net down. - -Currents are threatening to or have moved the net into coral. - -The catch boat is required elsewhere (emergency transport). - -Dangerous species (e.g., Portuguese Man-o-War) are caught in the set.